chalbert/Backbone-Multiviews/README.md

 Life cycle for views, dynamic view loading & multi-page navigation.

+## Defining Views

+Views are define by adding a *view* hash on you view.

+    var view = Backbone.View.extend({
+        views: {
+            // My views
+        }
+    });

+There are 2 kinds of views

+### Static Views

+Static views are *parts* of your view, like a UI component, a widget.
+Spliting a view in several component can help re-using your code.

+Static views are added to the *views* hash as a *name* & *view* couple:

+    var listView = Backbone.View.extend({...})

+    var view = Backbone.View.extend({
+        views: {
+            list: listView
+        }
+    });

+Static views are automatically opened when the parent view is opened.
+In some cases, you might want to open your static view later, manually.
+You can achieve that setting the 'autoOpen' property to false (the view will still be instanciated, ready to be opened).

+    var listView = Backbone.View.extend({
+        autoOpen: false
+        ...
+    })

+    var view = Backbone.View.extend({
+        views: {
+            list: listView // Won't be opened automatically opened }
+    });

+### Dynamic Views

+Dynamic views

 ## View Life Cycle

 Backbone-Multiviews introduce a more complete life cycle so to manage complex view interaction.